oracle/node-oracledb/doc/api.md

 Pool expansion happens when the following are all true:
-(i) [`getConnection()`](#getconnectionpool) is called and (ii) all the currently established connections in the pool are 'checked out' by previous `getConnection()` calls and are in-use by the application, and (iii) the number of those connections is less than the pool's `poolMax` setting.
+(i) [`getConnection()`](#getconnectionpool) is called and (ii) all the currently established connections in the pool are "checked out" by previous `getConnection()` calls and are in-use by the application, and (iii) the number of those connections is less than the pool's `poolMax` setting.